-Diabetic nephropathy and diabetic foot syndrome, despite the difference in the localization of clinical manifestations, have common pathophysiological mechanisms, confirmed which is bv numerous epidemiological and clinical studies.
-The of diabetic nephropathy presence significantly increases the likelihood of trophic ulcers of the lower extremities, especially in cases of decreased glomerular filtration rate and the presence macroalbuminuria, which is associated with tissue perfusion, decreased worsening immune reactivity. and impaired detoxification function of the kidneys [3, 6, 8].
-At the same time, patients with diabetic foot syndrome often show latent undiagnosed signs of renal dysfunction, including increased creatinine, decreased concentration function, and signs of microalbuminuria, which reflects the systemic nature of vascular and metabolic damage [1, 5, 11].
+Diabetic nephropathy and diabetic foot syndrome, despite the difference in the localization of clinical manifestations, have common pathophysiological mechanisms, which is confirmed bv numerous epidemiological and clinical studies.
+The presence diabetic nephropathy of significantly increases the likelihood of trophic ulcers of the lower extremities, especially in cases of decreased glomerular filtration rate and the presence macroalbuminuria, which is associated with worsening tissue perfusion. decreased immune reactivity. and impaired detoxification function of the kidneys [3, 6, 8].
+At the same time, patients with diabetic foot syndrome often show latent or undiagnosed dysfunction. signs of renal including creatinine, decreased increased concentration function. signs and of microalbuminuria, which reflects the DOI: https://doi.org/10.55640/ijmm-04-05-05 eISSN: 2156-5198 pISSN: 2156-518X systemic nature of vascular and metabolic damage [1, 5, 11].

-The common links in the pathogenesis are endothelial dysfunction. generalized hyperactivation of pro-inflammatory oxidative cascades, stress, and dysregulation of vasoactive substances. primarily nitric oxide, endothelin, and angiotensin II.
-Reduced expression of growth vascular endothelial activation of type 1 T-helper cells, and suppression of angiogenesis exacerbate the course of both forms of complications, creating conditions for persistent ischemia, necrotic changes, and chronic wound infection [4, 7, 13].
+The common links in the pathogenesis are generalized endothelial dysfunction. hyperactivation of pro-inflammatory cascades, oxidative stress, and dysregulation of vasoactive substances, primarily nitric endothelin, and angiotensin Reduced expression of vascular endothelial growth factor, activation of type 1 T-helper cells, and suppression of angiogenesis exacerbate the course of both forms of creating conditions complications. persistent ischemia, necrotic changes, and chronic wound infection [4, 7, 13].

-In clinical practice, it is noted that patients with a pronounced stage of nephropathy are much more likely to need amputations due to the severe course of purulent-necrotic lesions of the foot, and are also more likely suffer from septic complications. to including gangrene, phlegmon, osteomyelitis, which is explained by a decrease in the functional activity of metabolic impaired leukocytes and detoxification [2, 10, 14].
-In addition, the presence of diabetic foot syndrome in patients with renal failure complicates the selection of antibacterial and inflammatory therapy, requires a revision of surgical treatment tactics and increases the frequency of adverse outcomes.
+In clinical practice, it is noted that patients with a pronounced stage of nephropathy are much more likely to need amputations due to the severe course of purulent-necrotic lesions of the foot, and are also more likely to suffer from septic complications, including gangrene, phlegmon, and osteomyelitis, which is explained by a decrease in the functional activity of leukocytes and impaired metabolic detoxification [2, 10, 14].
+In addition, the presence of diabetic foot syndrome in patients with renal failure complicates the selection of antibacterial and anti-inflammatory therapy. requires revision of surgical treatment tactics and increases the frequency of adverse outcomes.